RedTurtle/redturtle.subsites/README.rst

 Before installing
 -----------------

-This product try to perform the task adding minimal code to Plone, but leaving the most part of the work to other software, in that case `Apache`__.
+This product try to perform the task adding minimal code to Plone but also need that part of the work will be done by other software, in that case `Apache`__.

 __ http://en.wikipedia.org/wiki/Apache_HTTP_Server

-So, if you are looking for a complete subsite product for Plone, let try other products (like `Lineage`__) before this.
+So, if you are looking for a complete and self-contained subsite product for Plone, let try other products (like `Lineage`__) before this.

 __ http://pypi.python.org/pypi/collective.lineage/

-Note also that a lot of magic described later (like apply a Plone theme on-the-fly using Apache) are possible with Apache + Plone out-of-the-box.

 What is a subsite ?
 -------------------